juliandavid-garcia/First_milestone_project/README.md

 ##  1. UX
 This website is specially addressed to contact  web developer recruiters and possible clients.
-In order to show them my skills through the different websites i have built so far.
+In order to show them my skills through the different websites I have built up until now.

-As i want this Portfolio to be reached by  many recruiters as possible, I paid special attention to titling  and  the descriptive tagging of the “alt attribute” in images,  as to make it more visible to search engines.
+As I want this Portfolio to be reached by  many recruiters as possible, I paid special attention to titling  and  the descriptive tagging of the “alt attribute” in images,  as to make it more visible to search engines.

-To let the recruiters interact with the examples displayed, all examples have a short description of the technology used as well as links to github on a _blank page.
+To let the recruiters interact with the examples displayed, all examples have a short description of the technology used as well as links to Github on a _blank page.

 To facilitate the interaction with recruiters, a form and a text area are included; as well as the chance to download the Cv, in cases, recruiters require one cv to add to their data base.

 ## 1.1 User Story:
-### As recruiter I want to:
+### As a recruiter I want to:

 - Have access to examples of projects that the developer has built.